duke-git/c-datastructure-algorithm/README.md

 # c-datastructres-algorithms
 # c99
-Basic datastructre and algrithms implement by c
+Basic datastructure and algrithms implement by c
 ## compile
 Take the link for example: